MilkyBoiVR/HackulationOne/README.md

 ## **INSTRUCTIONS**

 1. Install [Cheat Engine](https://www.cheatengine.org/).
+2. Install `PopulationONE.ct` from releases.
-2. Double click `PopulationOne.ct` to load the cheat table into Cheat Engine.
+3. Double click `PopulationONE.ct` to load the cheat table into Cheat Engine.
-3. Click on the `Active` checkbox on all scripts to enable them.
+4. Click on the `Active` checkbox on all scripts to enable them.

 ## **HELP**